 hair - carrot shreds, chow mein noodles, peanut butter, Nutella, pretzel sticks, potato sticks

-Instructions - for peanut butter and apple filled sleeping bag wraps with apple heads, various hair and eyes
+Make peanut butter and apple-filled sleeping bag wraps with apple heads, various hair and eyes

 Spread 2-3 tablespoons of creamy peanut butter over a tortilla.
 Fold up the bottom ¼ of the tortilla.
 Spread a small amount of peanut butter in the center of the piece of tortilla that you just folded up.
 Set some long slices of apple on the peanut butter in the middle of the tortilla.

 Cut some long apple slices in half and add them to the tortilla.

 Fold the left side of the tortilla over and press the peanut butter and apple together.